 Scarlett O'Connor on ABC's "Nashville"

-Shortly after graduating from the University of Wollongong in 2009, Bowen was offered a lead role in the highly controversial feature film, "The Combination," directed by David Field.
-This was followed by a major role in the thriller "The Clinic," which screened at several international film festivals, and the independent film "Not Suitable for Children," alongside Ryan Kwanten.
+Shortly after graduating from the University of Wollongong in 2009, she was offered a lead role in the highly controversial feature film, "The Combination," directed by David Field.
+This was followed by a major role in the thriller, "The Clinic," which screened at several international film festivals, and the independent film "Not Suitable for Children," alongside Ryan Kwanten.

-In her U.S. film debut, she starred as the female lead in the western, "Dead Man's Burden," which premiered at the Los Angeles Film Festival in June 2012 and was released on May 3, 2013 in limited theaters.
+In her U.S. film debut, Bowen starred as the female lead in the western "Dead Man's Burden," which premiered at the Los Angeles Film Festival in June 2012 and was released on May 3, 2013 in limited theaters.

-In 2012 Bowen was cast as a series regular alongside Connie Britton and Hayden Panettiere in the ABC musical drama television series "Nashville."
+In 2012, Bowen was cast as a series regular alongside Connie Britton and Hayden Panettiere in the ABC musical drama television series "Nashville."
 Written by Academy Award winner Callie Khouri, Bowen plays the sweet and talented singer Scarlett O'Connor.
-She performs on both of Season One's soundtracks, which at press time had sold over 2 million tracks.
+Bowen has also performed on the soundtracks of both Season 1 and 2, which at press time had sold over 2 million individual tracks.
+In the spring of 2014, she also performed as a part of the sold-out, four city "Nashville Concert Tour."

 A gifted singer, Bowen has performed in several theatre productions.
 In her most recent production, she starred as the lead role of Wendla in the Geordie Brookman-directed rock musical, "Spring Awakening," under the co-artistic direction of Cate Blanchett and Andrew Upton at the Sydney Theatre Company.